 20 Most Spectacular Places in Arizona

 Arizona is one of the most beautiful states in the entire country.
-While thoughts of dry barren landscapes and sagebrushes tumbling in the wind may come to mind, the desert is so much more than just that.
+While thoughts of dry barren landscapes and sagebrushes tumbling in the wind may come to mind, the desert offers so much more.
 The Sonoran Desert truly is enchanting with exotic plant life not found anywhere else in the world.
 And, it’s not all just desert.
 While the mesmerizing Saguaro cactus dots the entire Southern Arizona region, breathtaking pine forests and red rock formation comprise much of the high altitude regions of Northern Arizona.

 From hiking in the 70 degree Phoenix sunshine, to snowshoeing in a winter wonderland in Flagstaff…all in the same day!